 All workers should be treated with dignity and respect.
 Responsible business practices help ensure the rights and general well-being of workers.
-This principle references ILO conventions and other international standards to ensure that certified organisations provide safe working environments and do not engage in the likes of forced labour, irresponsible recruitment practices and discriminatory behaviour.
+This Principle aims to ensure that certified organisations provide safe working environments and do not engage in forced labour, irresponsible recruitment practices or discriminatory behaviour.

-- Absence of slave and forced labour, child labour, and coercive disciplinary or control methods
+- · Absence of slave and forced labour, child labour, and coercive disciplinary or control methods

-- · Weekly working hours and overtime
+- Weekly working hours and overtime

-- Personnel Management Programme
+- · Personnel Management Programme

-- · Equal opportunities and treatment for workers
+- Equal opportunities and treatment for workers

-- Workers' working and living conditions
+- · Workers' working and living conditions

-- Clear and comprehensive labour contracts and legal rights
+- · Clear and comprehensive labour contracts and legal rights

 - Qualification, working experience and training of workers

-- · Salaries, payments and benefits
+- Salaries, payments and benefits

-- Safety and health of workers protected
+- Safety and health of workers

 - Training in health and safety

-- · Parental leave
+- Parental leave

-- · Freedom for workers to organize, join and form associations
+- Freedom for workers to organise, join and form associations

 The agriculture sector concentrates 71% of child labour in the world.
-There are 108 million boys and girls working in this sector, including crop production, livestock, forestry, fisheries or aquaculture, often working long hours and facing occupational hazards.
+There are 108 million boys and girls working in this sector, including crop production, livestock, forestry, fisheries or aquaculture, often working long hours and facing occupational hazards2.

-ILO estimates that 1 in 4 people, victims of modern slavery, are children.
+ILO estimates that 1 in 4 people, victims of modern slavery, are children3.